jeffdoolittle/jeffdoolittle.github.com/mentoring.md

 **Read.
 Read some more.
 Keep reading.** Don't merely read about technology.
 At minimum, read about history, art, literature, philosophy, economics, psychology, and leadership.
 Apply what you learn to yourself first, then in how you interact with others.

-**Set the pace.** Become a thought leader in how you present yourself and prepare yourself.
+**Set the pace.** Lead in the way you present yourself and prepare yourself.
 Professional clothing, appearance and communication skills demonstrate how seriously you take yourself and others.
 Ensure consistency across all the sites where you have a public, visible presence, and in all your professional interactions with others.

 **Make a plan.** Visualize what you want to achieve.
 Then break it down into attainable, smaller steps that, when put together, get you on the right path.
 These steps must align toward your highest aspiration.
-Ultimately you end up with many plans––daily plans, weekly plans, monthly, quarterly, yearly and multi-year plans.
-They must all connect.
+Ultimately you end up with many plans—daily plans, weekly plans, monthly, quarterly, yearly and multi-year plans that all connect and interrelate.
 You can and should adjust as necessary to keep you on the path.
-These plans require flexibility but must continually aim toward the North Star on which you have chosen to focus.
+These plans require flexibility but must continually aim you toward your *North Star*.

-**Keep aiming higher.** Evaluate your North Star regularly and continue to raise the bar.
+**Keep aiming higher.** Evaluate your *North Star* regularly and continue to raise the bar.

 <p><hr /></p>